AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/08_array_improvements.md

 ## `Array.some()` & `Array.every()`

-I'm grouping these two together because their use is self-explanatory: `.some()` will search if there are *some* items matching the condition and stop once it finds the first one, `.every()` will check that *all* items match the given condition.
+I'm grouping these two together because their use is self-explanatory: `.some()` will search if there are *some* items matching the condition and stop once it finds the first one.
+Whereas, .every() will check if all items match the given condition or not.

 ```javascript
 const array = [1,2,3,4,5,6,1,2,3,1];